ntop/ntopng/doc/src/plugins/overview/examples.rst

 :code:`status_blacklisted.lua` tells ntopng the plugin is going to set a blacklisted status for certain flows.
-Those two directories, as said by their names, contain just definitions of alerts and flow status, the actual business logic stays in directory :code:`user_scripts`.
+Those two directories, as said by their names, contain just definitions of alerts and flow status, the actual logic stays in directory :code:`user_scripts`.

-As this plugin requires flows to carry on its task, directory :code:`user_scripts` with the business logic must contain a subdirectly :code:`flow`, which, in turn, contains file :code:`blacklisted.lua`. ntopng knows it has to execute :code:`blacklisted.lua` agains each flow it sees because :code:`blacklisted.lua` is found under the :code:`flow` directory.
+As this plugin requires flows to carry on its task, directory :code:`user_scripts` with the logic must contain a subdirectly :code:`flow`, which, in turn, contains file :code:`blacklisted.lua`. ntopng knows it has to execute :code:`blacklisted.lua` agains each flow it sees because :code:`blacklisted.lua` is found under the :code:`flow` directory.

 Let's have a look at the